top of page

 Soil and groundwater sampling are typically conducted under the framework of a Phase II Environmental Site Assessment, following the investigative results of the Phase I ESA.
 A Phase I ESA is necessary to qualify for Landowner Liability Protections under CERCLA.
 Ideally, the Phase I ESA is completed just prior to the start of the Phase II ESA to ensure that all the Recognized Environmental Conditions (RECs) identified during the Phase I ESA are addressed.

-Excelsior's typical turnaround time for a Phase I ESA is three weeks, however expedited reporting may be possible.
+Excelsior's typical turnaround time for a Phase I ESA is 12-16 days, although expedited reporting may be possible.
 In some cases, property transaction deadlines may require a Phase II ESA to be conducted simultaneously with the Phase I ESA.
 Time constraints should be communicated to us before starting the Phase I ESA process so that the we can accommodate your transaction deadline.

 3. My bank said I don’t need an environmental assessment for this purchase.
 Am I protected from liability?